 The following example chart illustrates this in further detail (click for full size):

-*N.B.- Sixteen inches (16") was selected as our example neck measurement simply because it easily divides into four.
+*N.B.- Sixteen inches (16") was selected as our example measurement simply because it easily divides into four.

 To create a 16" collar: